withastro/docs/src/pages/en/guides/environment-variables.md

 ```

 :::caution
-Because Vite statically replaces `import.meta.env`, you cannot access it with dynamic keys like `import.meta.env[key]`.
+- Because Vite statically replaces `import.meta.env`, you cannot access it with dynamic keys like `import.meta.env[key]`.
+- Environment variables are not available inside Astro config files.
 :::

 ## IntelliSense for TypeScript